imaginate/vitals/README.md

-#Simplify Your JavaScript & Write Less Code!
+#Simplify Your JavaScript!

-####Algorithm IV's JavaScript & DOM shortcuts are a collection of methods that make programming in JavaScript easier.
+####Algorithm IV's JavaScript & DOM shortcuts are a collection of cross-browser compatible methods that make programming in JavaScript easier.
 With an intuitive API and clear documentation we are sure you will appreciate the time you save using our shortcuts!

 ##Getting Started